Your investment lineup

 A note about risk

 Whenever you invest, there’s a chance you could lose the money.
 Investments in Target Retirement Trusts are subject to the risks of their underlying funds.
 The year in the trust name refers to the approximate year (the target date) when an investor in the trust would retire and leave the workforce.
 The trust will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
+The Income Trust has a fixed investment allocation and is designed for investors who are already retired.
 An investment in a Target Retirement Trust is not guaranteed at any time, including on or after the target date.
 Diversifying means having different types of investments.
 It doesn’t guarantee you’ll make a profit or that you won’t lose money.
-Bond funds are made up of IOUs, primarily from companies or governments.
-These funds risk losing value if the debt isn’t repaid on time.
-Also, bond prices can drop when interest rates rise or the issuer’s reputation suffers.
-PIMCO Total Return Fund uses financial contracts called derivatives to try to reduce risk and improve returns.
-But derivatives have risks of their own.
-These include the chance that the fund manager will misjudge the direction of the market or that the fund can’t exit the contracts at the best time.
-It’s possible for the fund to lose all of the money invested in derivatives—and more.
-Small- and mid-cap funds are made up of the stocks of small and medium-sized companies.
-These companies have fewer financial resources than larger companies.
-Because of that, their stock prices can be more affected by swings in the economy.
-Non-U.S. stocks or bonds have risks tied to the political and economic stability of their country or region.
-And if the value of the foreign currency falls, the value of the stocks or bonds would also fall.

 As its name suggests, a stable value investment tries to keep its share price constant.
 But this is not guaranteed, and it’s possible to lose money with an investment like this.
 Unlike bank savings accounts, this investment is not insured by the U.S. government.
 It’s also not insured by your employer or Vanguard.